-We have historically carried our random unannounced due diligence testing of product in our stores against our RSL.
+We have historically carried our random unannounced due diligence testing of product in our stores against our product RSL.

 If any product is found to be non-compliant a fine may be payable by the supplier, which may be passed on to the wet processor.
 We reserve the right to return the product at the suppliers cost.
 In instances where non-compliance leads to a product recall associated responsibilities or charges will be applied to the supplier.